Casio fx-991MS Tips and Tricks

 GGSI prefix gigaSHIFT 8

-gStandard acceleration of gravityCONST 35
+gStandard gravityCONST 35

 HhPlanck constantCONST 06